Surreal wants to be the one-stop shop for 3D virtual objects

 Despite the fact that brands and developers are diving headlong into ARKit, it’s unclear if your average consumer cares that much about it.
 This may very well be a race to the bottom, the same way that Google Glass apps ended up being a big waste of time and resources.

-Will the wonder of creating AR photos and videos have a lasting affect with users?
+Will the wonder of creating AR photos and videos have a lasting effect with users?

 MojiLala and Surreal are set to find out.